The Fourth Operation

 Other Terminology and Notation

-The fourth operation is known by various names: tetration, super-exponentiation, hyperpowers.
+The fourth operation is known by various names: tetration, super-exponentiation, hyperpowers, power towers.

-Instead of our subscript notation es some authors use the pre-superscript notation se (Hans Maurer [1868 – 1945] used it in a paper of 1901).
-Other notations are Donald Knuth’s up arrow notation e ↑↑ s and e^^s.
+Instead of the subscript notation es some authors use the pre-superscript notation se (Hans Maurer (1868 – 1945) used it in a paper of 1901).
+Other notations, which generalize to operations of other order, are H4(e, s), and Donald Knuth’s arrow notation e ↑↑ s (the number of arrows, two less than what you would expect, is confusing).

 Afterword